nic0michael/K3S-getting-started/readme.md

 kubectl get endpoints
 10.154.2.93:6443
 ```
-### To uninstall K3s master from a server node, run:
+### When you need to uninstall K3s master from a server node, run:
 ```
 /usr/local/bin/k3s-uninstall.sh
 ```